 Some months later, in Baltimore, Nick invites Fanny to a private dinner at an exclusive restaurant (“You Are Woman”) and Fanny is smitten.
 At the railroad station where the Follies company plans to board a train for Chicago, Fanny decides to leave the company and join Nick on a train bound for New York.
 Seeing a chance for true happiness, she refuses to let anything stand in her way (“Don’t Rain on My Parade”).

-The final scene returns to Fanny’s dressing room in the present.
-Nick, just out of prison, enters.
-While Nick and Fanny still love each other deeply, it is obvious that their marriage can only bring them unhappiness.
-So, reluctantly, they part.
+Back in Fanny’s dressing room, in the present, Nick enters.
+Nick and Fanny still love each other deeply, but they realize their marriage can only bring them unhappiness.
+Reluctantly, they part.
 Alone once again, Fanny courageously resolves to get on with her life (“Don’t Rain On My Parade – Reprise”).

 Music by Jule Styne, Lyrics by Bob Merrill